akien-mga/godot-old-wiki/gdscript.md

 ##  Classes as Objects

 It may be desired at some point to load a class from a file and then instance it.
 Since the global scope does not exist, classes must be loaded as a resource.
-Instancing is done by calling the â€œnewâ€ function in a class object:
+Instancing is done by calling the "new" function in a class object:

 ```python
 # load the class (loaded every time the script is instanced)